 What is the Brazil Gripen fighter?

 It is the Brazilian version of the Swedish-designed Saab Gripen E multirole fighter, designated F-39 in Brazilian service.
-Brazil now assembles the aircraft domestically and unveiled its first nationally built example in March 2026.
+Brazil now assembles the aircraft at home and unveiled its first nationally built example in March 2026.

 Why did the Salitre deployment matter?

-It was the first time the Brazilian Gripen operated outside Brazil, integrating into a multinational force under another country’s command.
-That tests the aircraft and its support chain in a way that home exercises cannot, which is central to Brazil’s export ambitions.
+It was the first time the Brazilian Gripen operated outside Brazil, joining a multinational force under another country’s command.
+That tests the aircraft and its support chain in a way home exercises cannot, which is central to Brazil’s export ambitions.

 Which countries fly the Gripen in South America?